Tesla says investigating incident of parked car exploding in Shanghai

 The company currently imports all the cars it sells in China, but it is in the process of building a factory in Shanghai that will manufacture Model 3 cars in the initial phase and help it minimize the impact of the trade war and tariffs.

-In March, Tesla also encountered a hiccup when Shanghai customs temporarily clearance for a batch of Tesla’s Model 3 cars citing a labeling issue.
+In March, Tesla also encountered a hiccup when Shanghai customs temporarily suspended clearance for a batch of Tesla’s Model 3 cars citing a labeling issue.

+(This story was refiled to add dropped word ‘suspended’ in last paragraph.)

 Reporting by Brenda Goh; Editing by Christopher Cushing and Michael Perry